Covid-Mutual-Aid/mutual-aid-wiki/lambdas/services/external-data/README.md

 ## Helpful utilities

 There are some helper functions in `adapters.tsx`.
 The main two functions that may be useful are `groupConstructor` and `groupConstructorObj`.
 These functions accept a "mapping" object and map external fields to the ones used by this resource.
-Please use these utilities to construct groups as it makes future schema changes much easier.
+Please use these utilities to construct groups (if it makes sense for your context) as it makes future schema changes easier.
 For example:

 ```typescript
 //Pass in map object